Managing an HR department is about more than just hiring and firing employees.

 For example, a survey of 1,000 IT and security professionals found 47% of companies still use pen and paper to track visitors.
 This opens the door for all kinds of problems.

-When you replace your attendance book and implement visitor management you empower your business to easily display health and safety, and company induction related information to visitors via iPad or the Sine free smartphone apps at site.
+When you replace your attendance book and implement a visitor management system, you empower your business to easily display health and safety, and company induction related information to visitors via iPad or the Sine apps.
 You can track time and attendance.
 You can also ask visitors and contractors to confirm if they have returned keys, file incident reports, select dropdown items, complete checklists, and view exit instructions related to your site.